ApprenticeAI/frapy/docs/topics/spiders.rst

    .. method:: start_requests()

        This method must return an iterable with the first Requests to crawl for this spider.
-It is called by Scrapy when the spider is opened for scraping.
-Scrapy calls it only once, so it is safe to implement :meth:`start_requests` as a generator.
+It is called by Frapy when the spider is opened for scraping.
+Frapy calls it only once, so it is safe to implement :meth:`start_requests` as a generator.

        The default implementation generates ``Request(url, dont_filter=True)``